 Enjoy this recipe with a full-bodied white wine such as Chardonnay or Viognier.

 Reviews for Balsamic Chicken with Roasted Tomatoes

 "When done properly, chicken cooked this way is moist and tender.
-"Not sure why olive oil?"
-Sounds like someone who perhaps doesn't have any real culinary experience.
-Also lacking in manners-mentioning only the dogs loved it.
-Very rude.
 This recipe turned out beautifully for us.
 Will make this often."

 "This recipe read very well and I was disappointed with my own results when making it.
 I found the chicken cooked this way to be dry although our dogs loved it!
 On the other hand the idea to toss and bake small tomatoes in honey (not sure why the olive oil, I'm going to omit it next time and try some shredded mint) was great.
 The balsamic vinegar smelled overwhelmingly vinegary while being reduced but was surprisingly sweet.
 I'm going to experiment with this, perhaps with baked veggies or meat cooked in another way."